-2.1 Policies
+2.1.
+Policies

-WHAG is in the process of developing Human Resource Management (HRM) and financial management policies.
-Finalization of these policies during the 2023/24 financial year will positively impact on the day-to-day operations of the Gallery and contribute greatly to ensuring that it fulfils its mandate.
+WHAG is in the process of finalizing Human Resource Management (HRM) and financial management policies.
+Finalization of these policies during the 2024/25 financial year will positively impact on the day-to- day operations of the Gallery and contribute greatly to ensuring that it fulfils its mandate.

-2.2 Staff Capacity
+2.2.
+Staff Capacity

-WHAG continues to face constraints related to its small staff complement.
-The institution continues to deliver on its targets, although constraints has enduring negative impacts on the current encumberment.
+WHAG continues to face constraints related to its small staff complement, and the imposition of the freezing of vacant posts during the cost containment and amalgamation of entities exacerbated the issue.
+However, the institution continues to deliver on its targets, although constraints has enduring negative impacts on the current encumberment.
 These capacity constraints have made it challenging to priorities staff development because the current encumberment is under persistent strain to achieve in the key performance areas.
 As one of only three museums implementing DSAC's mandates in the discipline of visual art and being bound to adhere to practice models and policies under the UNESCO acts; the strain of adhering to the basic guidelines without a full staff compliment poses risks to the institution's ability to adequately fulfil the museums mission and vision.
 Mitigating this is of utmost importance in order to adhere to the heritage and cultural acts governing the sector.